 You can find a large selection of themes on WordPress.org Extend You will have to wade through a lot of mediocre themes though.
 Here are some lists of excellent free WordPress themes.

-1. Upload it into the “themes” folder using the FTP program
+- Now you have found your dream theme and downloaded it to your computer.1.
+Upload it into the “themes” folder using the FTP program

 3. Under “Appearance” click “Themes”.